NPC-Studio/yy-boss-ts/README.md

 # YY-BOSS-TS

-This is a Typescript native binding for the Yy-Boss Json Api.
+This is a Typescript binding for the Yy-Boss Json Api.
 It is in early stages of development, but will be complete, as much as the YyBoss is, in the foreseeable future.

 The **YyBoss** is an executable which is capable of making changes to a given Gms2, 2.3, project.
 It takes Json commands over stdin.
 It is, itself, written in Rust, and can also be used as a library for other Rust projects.